cultureandempire/cultureandempire.github.io/cande.md

 The next chapters will look at three big areas where the old guard is fighting the new digital society.
 These areas are: freedom, privacy, and property.
 As so often, the real story is about people rather than technology, and it's cost gravity that drives the stories forward.
 Things get cheaper, and that shatters old assumptions and old arrangements.

 # Chapter 4.
-On Freedom
+Freedom in Chains

 > Once upon a time, there was a great Empire that ruled the known world.
 It owned all the lands, the wealth beneath, and the wealth above.
 The Empire was run by an old, faceless society of criminals.
 It ran on cheap oil and cheap blood.
 It smashed its opponents in the name of Peace.
 It burned their lands in the name of Reconstruction.
 It enslaved them in the name of Freedom.
 It built massive castles of edict and punishment to govern its populations, and it fed them a river of pap to keep them docile.
 It was powerful, invincible, and paranoid.